Summary

 | Community contributors | 2 | 8 | 20+ |

-Early indicator of success: Securing 5 pilot organisations for beta tests = Strong signal for market demand.
+Early indicator of success: securing 5 pilot organisations for beta testing is a strong signal of market demand.

 Funding Options